awesome-streamers/awesome-streamerrc/TheAltF4Stream/README.md

 To use this configuration for your own personal use (recommended):

-1. Install `neovim` nightly (required for LSP support) using the instructions at https://github.com/neovim/neovim
+1. Install `neovim` latest using the instructions at https://github.com/neovim/neovim

+2. Install `ranger` latest using the instructions at https://ranger.github.io/

+3. Install `ripgrep` latest using the instructions at https://github.com/BurntSushi/ripgrep

-2. Install `vim-plug` (required for plugins management) using the instructions at https://github.com/junegunn/vim-plug
+4. Install `vim-plug` (required for plugins management) using the instructions at https://github.com/junegunn/vim-plug

-3. Copy `init.vim` to the local Neovim config path:
+5. Copy `init.vim` to the local Neovim config path:

 > NOTE: The default Neovim config path is used below but may vary depending on installation method.